Just so you know, we may earn a commission when you click on a link on TuffYeti at no additional cost to you.

 What support is on offer?

-Getting help when you need it is especially critical when running a business online or offline, no matter how big or small.
+Getting help when you need it is especially critical when running a business, whether online or offline, big or small.

-For critical matters, it’s good to be able to either have a direct phone number or live chat available.
-For less urgent issues, then email support could suffice.
+For critical matters, it’s good to have a direct phone number or live chat available.
+For less urgent issues, email support could suffice.

-Test the customer service using a free trial or demo if you can.
+If possible, test the customer service using a free trial or demo.
 Talking to customer service will let you know how knowledgeable they are, how quickly they respond, and whether or not it’s a service you can trust.

 Another thing to consider is how much documentation there is or how good the help guides can guide you through any trouble setting things up or performing certain tasks.
 These can be helpful to go to first as they can provide you the answers you need quickly or while you wait for a response from the support.